RezaRahemtola/playground/GithubWorkshop/README.md

 ## Step 5 - Actions

 <u>Pro tips:</u>
-> If you want to learn more about GitHub Actions, you can check our dedicated workshop [link] !
+> If you want to learn more about GitHub Actions, you can check [our dedicated workshop](https://github.com/PoCInnovation/Workshops/tree/24.Git_Github/software/05.Actions) !

 ## Step 6 - Branches protection settings (optional)